Was Atlantis based on a real place?

 The myth of Atlantis

-Was Atlantis in Spain.
-Many believe that the city was inundated by a floor and now many lay submerged in marshland.
+However, it appears that the city or kingdom disappears from history sometime around 600 BC.
+Many believe that the city was inundated by a floor and now lays submerged in marshland.
 Tartessos has some similarities with the story of Atlantis.
 It was fabulously rich, sophisticated and possibly was destroyed by a natural cataclysm.
 Moreover, the location of the Tartessos culture was located beyond the Pillars of Hercules (Gibraltar), which was believed to be also the site of Atlantis.
 It seems highly likely that the Greeks were familiar with the prehistoric Spanish civilization because of its important role in the trade-in metals.
 It is plausible to suggest that Tartessos, was one of the sources for the Myth of Atlantis.

 A Malta connection